pj-pyran/monzo-tools/README.md

 # Get started
 To get started, you need to set up a client yourself in the [Monzo dev portal](https://developers.monzo.com).
-Then I've set up a 2-stage authentication process:
+Then I've set up a 2-stage authentication process to get your access token:
 1. First run `auth_0.py`; this will print a link for you to follow.
 2. Enter your email address.
 Then follow the magic link emailed to you.
 3. Copy the redirect URL and paste into your `creds.json` as `"authorisation_url"`.